top of page

 • Swelling around the ankle joint

-More severe injuries should be assessed by a licensed medical professional to rule out fracture or significant ligament damage.
+More severe ankle injuries should be assessed by a licensed medical professional to rule out fracture, significant ligament damage, tendon injury, or other complications.

 What Contributes to Ankle Sprains?

-• Weakness in the muscles supporting the ankle
+• Weakness in the muscles that support the ankle and foot

 How Manual Therapy May Help